-If instrument panel (1) is to be replaced, the serial number plate (2) and capacity plate (3) must be removed from old instrument panel and reinstalled on replacement panel (Ref Fig. 4 on page C-2).
+If instrument panel (1) is to be replaced, the label (Tholder cover) (2) must be removed from old instrument panel and reinstalled on replacement panel (Ref Fig. 4 on page C-2).
 When installing a replacement instrument panel, a new safety label (4) must be ordered and placed on new instrument panel.
-When ordering a replacement instrument panel, provide vehicle serial number to the Service Parts Representative who will provide the correct part number for the safety label.
+When ordering a replacement instrument panel, provide vehicle serial number to the Service Parts Representa tive who will provide the correct part number for the safety label.